demetrios1/SFPSA/index.md

 ## Introduction and usage
-This code implements the methods from the paper Do forecasts of bankruptcy cause bankruptcy?
-A machine learning sensitivity analysis.
+This code implements the methods from the paper **Do forecasts of bankruptcy cause bankruptcy?
+A machine learning sensitivity analysis.**, which can be found [here](https://arxiv.org/pdf/2106.04503.pdf).
+The abstract of the paper is reproduced here:

+> It is widely speculated that auditors’ public forecasts of bankruptcy are,at least in part, self-fulfilling prophecies in the sense that they might actuallycause bankruptcies that would not have otherwise occurred.
+This conjectureis hard to prove, however, because the strong association between bankrupt-cies and bankruptcy forecasts could simply indicate that auditors are skillfulforecasters with unique access to highly predictive covariates.
+In this paper,we investigate the causal effect of bankruptcy forecasts on bankruptcy usingnonparametric sensitivity analysis.
+We contrast our analysis with two alterna-tive approaches: a linear bivariate probit model with an endogenous regressor,and a recently developed bound on risk ratios called E-values.
+Additionally,our machine learning approach incorporates a monotonicity constraint corre-sponding to the assumption that bankruptcy forecasts do not make bankrupt-cies less likely.
+Finally, a tree-based posterior summary of the treatment effectestimates allows us to explore which observable firm characteristics moderatethe inducement effect.

 ### Monotone Bart
 ```markdown
 library(foreach)